Understanding What it Means to Be You in the World!

 CONNECTIONS Our past influences our present and is triggered more often than we realize.
 Unresolved events are continually running in the background and emerge when triggered in the present.
 Through our exploration, we will begin to look for patterns and moments that remain unresolved.

 BREAKING THE CYCLE To break the cycle, it is essential to slow down and look at, rather than move away from, what has happened to you.
 When triggered we become stuck in an emotional state, and our perspective narrows.
-During these moments we need to ask our rational mind to step to the side and provide space for our emotional mind to authentically express its inner experience.
+During these moments we need to ask our rational mind to step to the side and provide space for our emotional mind to express authentically its inner experience.
 The goal is to learn how to befriend (rather than suppress) the energies released by the inner experience of the unresolved event.

 TAKING ACTION Therapy is not about living in the past, but instead, it is about revisiting the past to understand how it influences your perspective and behavior in the present.
 Through this understanding, you will be supported and empowered to take hold of your life and make choices that resonate with you.